Salyne El Samarany

-After participating in Georgetown University’s Middle East Partnership Initiative (MEPI) program in 2007, Salyne El Samarany was able to expand her involvement in civil society issues.
+After participating in Georgetown University’s Middle East Partnership Initiative (MEPI) program, Salyne El Samarany was able to expand her involvement in civil society issues.
 She is a firm believer in the importance of providing an excellent education for children and of eliminating education inequality.
-She is the CEO of Teach for Lebanon, an organization involved in improving the quality of education in Lebanon, and has represented her home country of Lebanon at several international conferences.
-In 2011, she was named the Lebanese Ambassador of Youth for the Arab Thought Foundation.
+She is the CEO of Teach for Lebanon, an organization involved in improving the quality of education in Lebanon, she has represented her home country of Lebanon at several international conferences, and she was named the Lebanese Ambassador of Youth for the Arab Thought Foundation.

 Salyne knows that her participation in the MEPI program was instrumental on her life and her career.
 The program led her to pursue a career in promoting equal educational opportunities for Lebanese children, a cause which she believes is critical to her nation’s well-being.